 11.7 An employee who accepts reassignment to a position with reduced hours will be entitled to a partial redundancy payment.
 Partial redundancy will be calculated on the basis of applying the redundancy pay formula described in clause 7.9 (Redundancy) of this Agreement to the total number of reduced ordinary hours per week, as set under clause 7.1 of the collective agreement.
 This total shall be paid as an allowance over the number of weeks of entitlement to a maximum of 30 weeks.
 Should the employee’s hours increase over this period it will be reduced or removed accordingly.

 11.8 An employee who does not wish to accept reassignment to a position with less favourable terms and/or conditions will be deemed to have had her/his position disestablished.
 The provisions of clause 13 below will apply to any such employee.

 12.1 The purpose of these provisions is to provide opportunities for employees directly affected by the closure of their school to gain employment in the reorganised school.
 The final decision to make any or all appointments, to the vacant positions, lies with the Board of the reorganised school.

-12.2 At the completion of the reconfirmation and reassignment processes described in clauses 10 and 11 of this appendix, every unfilled position in the reorganised school shall, in the first instance, be advertised in all the other schools which are identified as being part of the school reorganisation process in accordance with clause 2.1 of this appendix and section 77 HA 3 of the State Sector Act and which are being closed as a result of that process.
+12.2 At the completion of the reconfirmation and reassignment processes described in clauses 10 and 11 of this appendix, every unfilled position in the reorganised school shall, in the first instance, be advertised in all the other schools which are identified as being part of the school reorganisation process in accordance with clause 2.1 of this appendix and s605 of the Education and Training Act 2020 and which are being closed as a result of that process.